 Invite letters from the college are not considered necessary documents to have for parents and/or relatives who apply for a tourist visa (B-2) at the U.S. Embassy or consulate.
 If you have family members wishing to visit Smith for graduation or for any other time, you may send them a personal note or you can send them formal graduation invitations which are available in the Grecourt Bookstore in the lower level of the Campus Center.
 To apply for a tourist visa, family members require proof of residency in that country, a bank statement showing enough funds for their trip and a round-trip airline ticket.
 They may also require a letter from their employer and proof of owning a home.

 Sometimes a student will need to prove that they live on campus.
 The most common reason for needing such a letter is to obtain a state ID or driver's license.
 Residency letters can be requested here via online form.
 We will write the letter and send it to you in your campus box.

 Request an RMV/Residency Letter (online form)

 Letter of Good Standing

 This letter is used to show that you are a student in good standing at Smith College.
 Because good standing letters are used for so many different purposes, and because the contents frequently need to include different information specific to that purpose, we do not have an online form for a good standing letter.
-To obtain one, visit Ashavan Doyon in Clark Hall 303, or stop by Dean Tamzarian's office during his open hours.
+To obtain one, visit Ashavan Doyon in Clark Hall 303, or stop by Dean Caitlin's office during her open hours.